retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-05-building-new-server-running-linux.rst

   vfio_virqfd

 Now I can reboot.
 I don't need Proxmox to be VLAN aware yet, but I might use TrueNAS to create NFS storage in the future like he does.
-For my Windows VM I'll get to eventually, I will have to have the VirtIO ISO available, which is shown `here <https://www.youtube.com/watch?v=GoZaMgEgrHw&list=PL8cwSAAaP9W37Vnxkw6__sshVY-XohWNm&index=1&t=673s>`_.
+For my Windows VM I'll get to eventually, I will have to have the VirtIO ISO available, which is shown on `Before I do anything on Proxmox, I do this first... <https://www.youtube.com/watch?v=GoZaMgEgrHw&list=PL8cwSAAaP9W37Vnxkw6__sshVY-XohWNm&index=1&t=673s>`_.

 Create a Linux Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^